SofieGoethals/Resource-constrained-Fairness/README.md

 # Unfair_ML
- This repository provides the code for the paper *'Resource-constrained Fairness'*
+ This repository provides the code for the paper *'Resource-constrained Fairness'*.
+ The folder cv_experiments contains the experiments for the computer vision datasets, while the folder clean_code contains the experiments for the tabular datasets.

 ## Citing
 Please cite our paper and/or code as follows: